tmidi/tmidi.github.io/content/post/Clear-content-of-multiple-files-at-once.md

 ---
 categories:
   - Linux
-  - Snuppets
+  - Snippets
 title: "Clear content of multiple files at once"
 date: "2017-09-12T22:47:18-04:00"
 draft: false
 ---
-When I am updating my linux template, I sometimes like to delete all old logs, as first step I delete old rotated logs, check how are your log rotated and create a find like this one:
+When I am updating my Linux template, I like to delete all old logs, as a first step, I delete old rotated logs.
+First check how your logs are rotated and create a find command the one below to delete old rotated logs:
 <pre>
   <code class="language-bash">
   # Assuming my rotates logs format is : messages.2017-09-15.log